CELLINKAB/qtcellink/README.md

 QtCellInk
 =========

-Qt extensions by CellInk AB. public repository.
+Public Qt extensions by CELLINK AB.

 Before submitting or reviewing a PR, please read our [Contributing Guidelines](CONTRIBUTING.md)